 About six weeks after surgery, your doctor will examine your semen under a microscope to see if the operation was successful.
 To collect a semen sample, your doctor will have you masturbate and ejaculate into a container.

 Your doctor may want to check your semen every two to three months.
 Unless you get your partner pregnant, checking your semen for sperm is the only way to tell if your vasectomy reversal was a success.

 When a vasectomy reversal is successful, sperm usually appear in the semen after a few months, but it can sometimes take a year or more.
 Vasectomy reversal leads to pregnancy in about half of couples within two years.

 If vasectomy reversal doesn't work

-You may also be able to father a child by using frozen sperm retrieved during your vasectomy reversal through in vitro fertilization.
-If you didn't have sperm frozen or your frozen sperm doesn't work, in vitro fertilization may still be possible using sperm retrieved directly from your testicle with a needle.
+You may also be able to father a child through in vitro fertilization by using frozen sperm retrieved during your vasectomy reversal.
+If you didn't have sperm frozen or your frozen sperm aren't viable, in vitro fertilization may still be possible using sperm retrieved directly from your testicle with a needle.

 Terms and conditions of use